MJoergen/nexys4ddr/dyoc/Episodes/ep02_-_Binary_Digits/README.md

 ## Binary digits

-The new functionality will now be located in the file vga/digits.vhd.
+The ability to display binary digits will be located in the file vga/digits.vhd.
+We need to work on several parts:
+* font  : How do we represent a font (bitmap) in VHDL ?
+* logic : How do we display the bitmap correctly to VGA ?

+### Font
 Since powers of two are the easiest numbers to work with, and since this is an 8-bit computer, we'll be using an 8x8 font.
 I like to use a larger font so each symbol on the screen will be scaled by a factor of 2, thus taking up